ads-veltium/v-f-b-e-7/SDK/esp-idf/README.md

 (See the Getting Started guide listed above for a full list of required steps with more details.)

 * Install host build dependencies mentioned in the Getting Started guide.
 * Run the install script to set up the build environment.
-The options include `install.bat` or `install.ps1` for Windows, and `install.sh` or `install.fish` for Unix shells.
+The options include `install.bat` or `install.ps1` for Windows, and `install.sh` for Unix shells.
 * Run the export script on Windows (`export.bat`) or source it on Unix (`source export.sh`) in every shell environment before using ESP-IDF.

 ## Configuring the Project

-* `idf.py set-target <chip_name>` sets the target of the project to `<chip_name>`.
-Run `idf.py set-target` without any arguments to see a list of supported targets.
-* `idf.py menuconfig` opens a text-based configuration menu where you can configure the project.
+`idf.py menuconfig` opens a text-based configuration menu where you can configure the project.

 ## Compiling the Project